Physical (TV series)

-Physical is an American comedy-drama television series created by Annie Weisman that premiered on Apple TV+ on June 18, 2021.

-In August 2021, the series was renewed for a second season ahead of its first season finale which premiered on June 3, 2022.
+Physical is an American comedy-drama television series created by Annie Weisman.
+The series premiered on Apple TV+ on June 18, 2021.
+In August 2021, the series was renewed for a second season ahead of its first season finale, which premiered in June 2022.
 In August 2022, the series was renewed for a third season.
+The third and final season premiered in August 2023.

 Premise

-Set in 1980s San Diego, Physical is a dark comedy following Sheila Rubin (Rose Byrne) through her journey of self discovery via aerobics.
+Set in 1980s San Diego, Physical is a dark comedy following Sheila Rubin (Rose Byrne) through her journey of self-discovery via aerobics.